ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 You can open a web browser by going to the Applications menu at the top of the screen, and then going to Internet Tools and selecting Firefox from that menu.

-To open a "terminal" window (a window where you can type commands--we'll work a lot with the terminal throughout SPIS), you can select “Applications”, the "System Tools", then either “Terminal” or “Konsole” from the menu that pops up.
+To open a "terminal" window (a window where you can type commands--we'll work a lot with the terminal throughout SPIS), you can select “Applications”, then "System Tools", then either “Terminal” or “Konsole” from the menu that pops up.
 Alternatively, you can right-click on the desktop and select "Terminal".

 Make sure both you and your partner are logged in and have both a web browser and a terminal window open before continuing.